Common Types of Skin Rashes

 At times rashes appear and subside on their own; however, certain conditions may cause blisters or skin patches and warrant the attention of a doctor.

 Although there are home remedies that can get rid of the rashes, skin dermatitis requires professional treatment depending on the cause.
-It is imperative to visit us at Altus Emergency Center for an assessment.
+It is imperative to visit us at Waxahachie Emergency Room for an assessment.

 What are the common rashes?